Quality Improvement Coordinator (RN) Salary

 Popular Skills for Quality Improvement Coordinator (RN)

-Survey results suggest that Quality Improvement Coordinators use a fairly large toolkit of professional skills.
-Most notably, skills in Acute Care, Intensive Care Unit, Medicine / Surgery, and Data Analysis are correlated to pay that is above average.
-Skills that pay less than market rate include Geriatrics, Case Management, and Emergency Room.
-It is often found that people who know Acute Care are also skilled in Medicine / Surgery and Case Management.
+Quality Improvement Coordinators report using a wide range of professional skills.
+Most notably, skills in Medicine / Surgery, Acute Care, Intensive Care Unit, and Quality Improvement / QA are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Emergency Room and Geriatrics.
+Most people skilled in Acute Care are similarly competent in Medicine / Surgery and Case Management.

 Pay by Experience Level for Quality Improvement Coordinator (RN)